Shayan1999rokh/Simplicity-Bias-in-RNNs---ICLR-2026-Presentation/README.md

 INSD produces RNN solutions that differ substantially from standard task-trained networks.

-Examples include:
+Representative findings include:

-- slow-point / line-attractor solutions being replaced by **oscillatory dynamics**;
+- slow-point or line-attractor solutions being replaced by **oscillatory dynamics**;
 - persistent memory representations being replaced by **dynamic or rotational codes**;
-- task information remaining available even when its internal representation changes;
+- task-relevant information remaining available even when its internal representation changes;
-- some alternative solutions showing different robustness profiles under high noise or memory load.
+- some alternative solutions exhibiting different robustness profiles under high noise or memory load.

-The main conclusion is not that INSD always produces better models, but that it expands the set of **mechanistically distinct hypotheses** available for studying recurrent neural computation.
+The main conclusion is not that INSD always produces better models.
+Rather, it expands the set of **mechanistically distinct hypotheses** available for studying recurrent neural computation.

 ---

 ## Presentation Scope

-The presentation is designed as a concise, methods-focused overview.
+This presentation provides a concise, methods-focused overview of the paper.

 It emphasizes:

-1. the simplicity-bias problem,
+1. the simplicity-bias problem;
-2. the INSD training procedure,
+2. the INSD training procedure;
-3. readout-nullspace penalization,
+3. readout-nullspace penalization;
-4. asymmetric linear predictivity,
+4. asymmetric linear predictivity;
-5. validation of genuinely different dynamical solutions,
+5. validation of genuinely different dynamical solutions;
 6. representative experimental results.

-Detailed derivations, supplementary analyses, and the full set of experiments from the paper are intentionally omitted.
+Detailed derivations, supplementary analyses, and the complete set of experiments are intentionally omitted.

 ---